Topological Stability of Kinetic $k$-Centers: Unstable and stable algorithms for -center on moving points

 \subparagraph{The cost of a single stable transition} Corollary \ref{corollary:sequence} allows us to model a stable transition as a sequence of swaps but how do we find the optimal sequence of swaps?
 A single minimal covering disk at time $t$ is defined by at most three unique elements from $P(t)$ so there are at most ${O}(n^3)$ subsets of $P(t)$ that could define one disk of a $k$-center.
 Let these ${O}(n^3)$ sets be the vertices in a graph $G$.
 We create an edge between two vertices $v_i$ and $v_j$ if we can transition from one disk to the other with a single swap and that transition is topologically stable.
 Each vertex is incident to only a constant number of edges (apart from degenerate cases) because during a swap the disk $D_i$ corresponding to $v_i$ can only add one element to $P_i$.
 Moreover, the radius of the disk is maximal on vertices in $G$ and not on edges.
-The graph $G$ has ${O}(n^3)$ complexity and takes ${O}(n^4)$ time to construct.
+The graph $G$ has ${O}(n^3)$ complexity and takes ${O}(n^4)$ time to construct, as we need to check for each vertex which edges should be added.
+This can be done by checking all $O(n)$ vertices for which the disk set differs by one element.

 This graph provides a framework to trace the radius of the transition from a single disk to another disk.
 However, we want to transition from one $k$-center to another.
 We use the previous graph to construct a new graph $G^k$ where each vertex $w_i$ represents a set of $k$ disks: a candidate $k$-center $\mathcal{B}_i$.
 We again create an edge between vertices $w_i$ and $w_j$ if we can go from the candidate $k$-center $\mathcal{B}_i$ to $\mathcal{B}_j$ in a single swap.
 With a similar argument as above, each vertex is only connected to ${O}(k)$ edges.
 The graph thus has ${O}(n^{3k})$ complexity and can be constructed in ${O}(n^{3k+1})$ time.
+This time, each of the $O(n^{3k})$ vertices has to check $O(kn)=O(n)$ other vertices to determine whether there should be an edge: for each of the $k$ disks there are $O(n)$ vertices for which the disk set differs by one element.
 Each vertex $w_i$ gets assigned the cost (minmax/minsum) of the $k$-center $\mathcal{B}_i$ where the cost is $\infty$ if $\mathcal{B}_i$ is invalid.
+Figure~\ref{fig:transition-graph} shows an example of a $G^2$ graph.